 microsoftdeviceMedium PriorityActive

-Microsoft Xbox Elite Controller Series 2 Battery Replacement Program
+Xbox Elite Controller Series 2 Battery Recall

 Microsoft released a service advisory for the Xbox Elite Wireless Controller Series 2 regarding battery charge issues.
 Affected controllers may stop charging or lose battery capacity prematurely.
 Microsoft will replace affected controllers within the warranty period.

-By RecallRadar Editorial Team
+By RecallRadar Safety Desk

 Sourced from Microsoft.
-Last reviewed March 4, 2026.
+Last verified March 4, 2026.

 This recall affects device functionality.
 Consider taking action soon.